One of the significant factors overlooked in web design is usability.

 2. Make it Easy to Navigate

 One of the core elements in driving conversions is user-friendly navigation.
 Ideally, it would be best if you made it easy for visitors to find what they’re looking for.
 You might consider getting a sitewide search function to speed up the process.
+Alternatively, if you are an eCommerce business, you can use a headless eCommerce platform, as a headless architecture can improve website navigation and allow visitors to have a seamless and personalized shopping experience.

 In the same way, you can also integrate navigation tools that are functional and quick to find.
 Ideally, when you want users to find a particular product or resource in as little time and effort as possible.
 Selecting one horizontal list of links instead of multiple sidebars and navigation widgets makes finding resources simple.